open-quantum-safe/liboqs-go/README.md

 In addition, we assume you have access to:

-- a POSIX compliant system (UNIX/Linux/macOS) or Windows
+- POSIX compliant system (UNIX/Linux/macOS) or Windows
-- Go version 1.7 or later (version 1.11 or later for Go modules support)
+- Go version 1.18 or later
 - a standard C compliant compiler (`gcc`/`clang` etc.)
 - `pkg-config` (use `sudo apt-get install pkg-config` to install on Ubuntu/Debian-based Linux platforms or install it via a third-party compiler